Skip to main content

 Links lack meaningful titles

-Add title="'Title', Author Year" to all links; for Wikipedia, use !W syntax
+Add title="'Title', Author Year" to relevant links; for Wikipedia, use !W syntax

 Too many bulleted lists